Klipper

 Klipper is a clipboard manager for the KDE interface.
-It allows users of Unix-like operating systems running the KDE desktop environment to access a history of X Selections, any item of which can be reselected for pasting.
+It allows users of Unix-like operating systems running the KDE desktop environment to access a history of Wayland and X Selections, any item of which can be reselected for pasting.
 It can also be used to perform an action automatically if certain text is selected (e.g. opening a URL in a browser).